apify/apify-docs/sources/platform/security.md

 ## Securing your data

-Apify Platform provides you with multiple ways to secure your data.
+The Apify Platform provides you with multiple ways to secure your data.
 This includes [encrypted environment variables](./development/environment-variables) to store your configuration secrets and [encrypted input](./development/secret-input) to secure the input parameters of your actors.